Seaford Eagles: History

 Minor league baseball began in Seaford, Delaware in 1946.
 The Seaford "Eagles" were formed and became members of the eight–team Class D level Eastern Shore League, as the league resumed play following World War II.
-The Cambridge Dodgers, Centreville Orioles, Dover Phillies, Easton Yankees, Federalsburg A's, Milford Red Sox and Salisbury Cardinals joined Seaford in beginning league play on May 9, 1946.
+The Cambridge Dodgers, Centreville Orioles, Dover Phillies, Easton Yankees, Federalsburg A's, Milford Red Sox and Salisbury Cardinals teams joined Seaford in beginning league play on May 9, 1946.

 In 1946, the Seaford franchise was noted to have been formed after public shares of the team were sold for $10.00 each.
 A contest was held to name the team and Arnold Spicer was the winner, submitting the "Eagles" moniker.
 Spicer received a free pass to all 1946 home games.

 In their first season of play, the 1946, the Seaford Eagles began Eastern Shore League play.
-Easton ended the 1946 season with a record of 58–68, placing 6th in the eight–team league.
+Easton ended the 1946 season with a record of 58–68, placing sixth in the eight–team league.

-Managed by Joe Becker and John Youse, the Eagles finished 30.5 games behind the 1st place Centreville Orioles in the regular season standings.
+Managed by Joe Becker and John Youse, the Eagles finished 30.5 games behind the first place Centreville Orioles in the regular season standings.
 Seaford did not qualify for the four–team playoffs, won by Centreville.

 Continuing Eastern Shore League play in 1947, the Seaford Eagles became a minor league affiliate of the New York Giants and won the 1947 Eastern Shore League championship.
-The Eagles placed 2nd as the team finished the regular season with a record of 70–49, playing under manager Bob Westfall.
-Seaford finished 16.0 games behind the 1st place Cambridge Dodgers in the eight–team league regular season standings.
+The Eagles placed second as the team finished the regular season with a record of 70–49, playing under manager Bob Westfall.
+Seaford finished 16.0 games behind the first place Cambridge Dodgers in the eight–team league regular season standings.
 In the four–team playoffs, the Seaford Eagles won their first round series, defeating Federalsburg 4 games to 0 in a sweep.
-In the 1947 Finals, Seaford defeated Cambridge in a seven game series 4 games to 3 to win the championship.
+In the 1947 Finals, Seaford defeated Cambridge in a seven-game series 4 games to 3 to win the championship.
 Seaford had reported 1947 home attendance of 54,637.